Richard Lane, 1969/Courtesy Basque Library at the University of Nevada, Reno

 Roland Studio, ca. 1950.
 Courtesy John Odiaga.
 Basque Museum & Cultural Center

 An accordionist leads his band at the annual Sheepherders Ball.
-Gingham house dresses and overalls were the required attire in the early days.

 Courtesy Rosita Asti